Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Preliminaries

-\textit{Quantum BP Decoding}--- The decoding task is to estimate the most probable error operator $\hat{\mathcal E}$ from the observed syndrome ${\bf s}$.
-BP decoding is an iterative message-passing algorithm operating on a Tanner graph, which consists of $n$ variable nodes (VNs) representing $n$ physical qubits and $m$ check nodes (CNs) representing $m$ stabilizers.
-In quantum codes, BP can be implemented either as binary ${\rm BP}_2$~\cite{Babar2015} or as quaternary ${\rm BP}_4$~\cite{LaiKuo2021}.
-NBP extends BP by introducing trainable weights~\cite{Nachmani2018}, resulting in two variants: ${\rm NBP}_2$~\cite{LiuPoulin2019} and ${\rm NBP}_4$~\cite{Miao2025}.
-In this work, we focus on ${\rm BP}_4$ and ${\rm NBP}_4$, which we simply refer to as BP and NBP.
+The decoding objective is to estimate the most probable error operator $\hat{\mathcal{E}}$ such that $\mathcal{E}\hat{\mathcal{E}} \in \mathcal{S}$ given the observed syndrome $\mathbf{s}$.
+The BP algorithm is an iterative message-passing algorithm that updates log-likelihood ratio (LLR) messages over the Tanner graph.
+This graph consists of $n$ variable nodes (VNs), representing physical qubits, and $m$ check nodes (CNs), representing stabilizers.
+The graph structure is defined by the stabilizer matrix $\mathbf{S}$, where $S_{i,j}$ denotes the Pauli operator acting on VN $v_j$ for CN $c_i$, and an edge exists between them if $S_{i,j}$ is non-identity.

+For quantum codes, BP can be implemented as either binary ${\rm BP}_2$ \cite{Babar2015}, which treats $X$ and $Z$ errors independently, or as quaternary ${\rm BP}_4$ \cite{LaiKuo2021}, which accounts for the correlation between $X$ and $Z$ components.
+NBP extends conventional BP by introducing trainable weights into the message update rules \cite{Nachmani2018}.
+In NBP, the Tanner graph is unrolled into a deep neural network, and the weights are optimized via gradient descent.
+NBP for quantum codes also has two variants: ${\rm NBP}_2$ \cite{LiuPoulin2019} and ${\rm NBP}_4$ \cite{Miao2025}.
+In this work, we focus on ${\rm BP}_4$ and ${\rm NBP}_4$, which are hereafter referred to as BP and NBP, respectively.
-The NBP decoder operates as follows.
-Each VN $v$ can take one of four states $\{I, X, Z, Y\}$.
-Under a depolarizing noise model with error probability $p$, the channel log-likelihood ratio (LLR) for VN $v$ with error type $\zeta \in \{X,Z,Y\}$ is initialized as $ L_{v(\zeta)} = \ln \left((1-p)/(p/3)\right). $ Since the exact channel parameter $p$ is often unknown and has limited impact on decoding performance~\cite{Miao2025}, it is fixed to $p = 0.1$ for initialization.
-The decoder then performs iterative message passing for up to $\overline{\ell}$ iterations.
-At iteration $\ell$, the message from VN $v$ with error type $\zeta$ to CN $c$ is computed by

-where $\mathcal{N}(x)$ denotes the neighbors of node $x$, $S_{c',v}$ is the $({c',v})$ entry of ${\bf S}$, and $\overline{w}_{v}^{(\ell)}$, $w^{(\ell)}_{c'\to v}$ are trainable channel and CN weights, respectively.
-When all weights are set to $1$, the NBP decoder reduces to the BP decoder.
-The weight set, $\mathcal{W}=\{\overline{w}_{v}^{(\ell)}, w^{(\ell)}_{c'\to v}\}$, is optimized via gradient descent on the unrolled neural network \cite{Nachmani2018}.
-The loss function is designed to enhance the decoding performance \cite{LiuPoulin2019, Miao2025}.
-After training, the optimized weights are applied to the Tanner graph.
-Since the additional computation over BP arises only from the weighted summation in Eq.~(\ref{Eq:NMS_VN}), the NBP decoder maintains nearly the same computational complexity of BP.